- Faculty and Staff Guide

 I've been told to contact the Dean of my college.
 What does that mean?

-Dr. Keith Robinder is Iowa State's Interim Dean of Students.
+Dr. Vernon Hurte is Iowa State's Dean of Students.
 He is not, however, the Dean of a specific academic college.
 Typically, when students are referred to "the Dean" by a faculty member or academic process, this typically is the Dean responsible for administrative leadership within each of the University's eight academic colleges .
 A complete roster of the academic leadership for all ISU Colleges is provided by the Office of the Executive Vice President and Provost.

 What should I do if I think I've been treated unfairly by an instructor or have other academic concerns?